panopticoncentral/darwin/spec/Darwin Language Specification.md

 ### <a name="2.4.2"></a>2.4.2 Floating-Point Literals

 A *floating-point literal* is a textual representation of a real numeric value.
-Floating point literals may also have unit suffixes.

 ```
 floating-point-literal
-  : digit+ '.' digit+ exponent? unit-suffix?
+  : digit+ '.' digit+ exponent?
-  | digit+ exponent unit-suffix?
+  | digit+ exponent
   ;

 exponent